-Join Renaldo Lawrence for an in-depth discussion in this video Setting project goals, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Setting project goals, part of Teaching Techniques: Creating Multimedia Learning.

 - When deciding on you project goals,…ask yourself the following questions.…I've included some of the questions in the exercise files…for you to use as a guide…as you're working on your own projects.…"What is it I'm trying to accomplish?"…Think about your end goal.…Are you trying to bring up the grade level?…Are you trying to prepare students for an exam?…Are you trying to help students learn a different language?…Or learn dates?…Is the content for the students or teacher's assistants?…Or parents?…Write down the top three or four things…you want to accomplish with this project.…